Skip to main content

 There are a couple of threads we could follow here.
 But l

 Historically, Will has been the actant for the greater force afflicting its agency onto him.
 That is why Vecna saw Will as a suitable tool for his purposes.
 And in some ways, that's exactly what Will was at the start of the show--he was a scared little kid who didn't know how to fight for himself.
-What Vecna didn't count on was something as fragile as Will ever attaining enough confidence to run that equation in reverse, to use that connection to his own advantage.
+What Vecna didn't count on was something as fragile as Will ever attaining enough confidence to use that connection to his own advantage.
 Thus, Will's natural progression as a character gave way to him unlocking very real power.
 Ross Duffer explains

 "Throughout the seasons, he's been a little more fearful than the others.
 He hasn't been a leader.
 He hasn't accepted himself in the way that some of our characters have.
 So I think it was really talking about if he really is able to at least start to accept himself for who he is, will that give him the kind of strength that he needs in order to access these powers?
 That's really where Episode 4 - and really the arc of the first four episodes - led for him."